 My cycling companion for the afternoon, Steven Frick, a local firefighter recommends eating next door at The Iron Horse Bar and Grill.
 There was no time for that on the day I rode, though it looked like a great place to have a break and enjoy a beer.

-About halfway along the Heartland Trail you’ll intersect the Paul Bunyan Trail, the longest paved trail in the state at 123 miles.
+About halfway along the Heartland Trail you’ll intersect the Paul Bunyan Trail, the longest paved bike trail in Minnesota at 123 miles.
 (It connects Crow Wing State Park to Bemidji State Park.)

 If you’ve got the time and the inclination you could certainly make the day into an epic one – cycling an out and back section of the Paul Bunyan Trail along with the Heartland Trail.
 You could arrange a shuttle with Embracing Pines B&B to shorten the day.
 (See below for more information.)